gbosetti/cati/README.md

 	pip install -r requirements.txt

-If PyCharm is not detecting the dependencies, then install them by using the UI ( File > Settings > Project > Project Interpreter > + )
+If something fails and PyCharm is not detecting the dependencies, then install them by using the UI ( File > Settings > Project > Project Interpreter > + )

 ## Usage